Myotherapy is derived from the Greek/Latin term meaning muscle therapy.

 - Strength Exercises and stretches specific to your condition

 - Self-administered massage

 Ongoing management with myotherapy

-If something cannot be changed (for example, arthritis or age-related changes to spinal discs), the myotherapist will develop a pain management program.
+If something cannot be changed (for example, arthritis or age-related changes ), the myotherapist will develop a pain management program.
 This may involve referral to other healthcare professionals, and specialists.